 Think about your goals for the divorce and select an attorney to help you achieve those goals

 Whether you are an expert on divorces or are a novice, you should familiarize yourself with the basic steps and processes involved in a divorce in Texas.
 Reading blog posts from our website is a good start!
-Once you start to feel more comfortable with divorce, start to think about the different aspects of your case and the goals you have in regard to each.
+Once you start to feel more comfortable with divorce, start to think about the different aspects of your case and the goals you have regarding each.
 What would you like to accomplish?
 How do you see your case proceeding?
 How can you envision arriving at each of those goals?

-No two divorces are created equal- work with an attorney who has the experience to help you
+No two divorces are created equal- work with an attorney who has the experience to help you.

 Our attorneys have experience representing all sorts of people in divorce cases across southeast Texas.
-We know that all cases demand an equal amount of respect and time and we promise that you will be treated as an individual while with our office- not as just another file in our file-cabinet.
+We know that all cases demand an equal amount of respect and time, and we promise that you will be treated as an individual while with our office- not as just another file in our file cabinet.